There is a podcast out there for virtually every topic or interest, and sales is no exception.

 The podcast is hosted by Jeb Blount, the author of People Buy You and an internationally recognized sales expert.
 Some of the topics Jeb covers include how to use text messages in your management process and how to conquer your fear of rejection.

 The Practical Prospecting Podcast from Mailshake comes second on this list.
 In this podcast they share practical tips on how to improve your outbound methods.
-Jed & Maggie the hosts, provide you with actionable steps that you can use to boost your outbound productivity and success.
+Jed & Sujan the hosts, provide you with actionable steps that you can use to boost your outbound productivity and success.

 This podcast is especially useful for SDRs and outbound teams but anyone interested in sales will benefit from this.

 Hosted by Andy Paul, the RingDNA Sales Enablement Podcast features interviews and conversations with top B2B sales leaders that provide thoughtful insights into the skills and technologies needed to succeed in the modern sales environment.

 Andy Paul is the author of two award-winning books on sales and has experience consulting with some of the world’s leading businesses.
 He brings his expertise and experience to the table in this valuable and informative podcast, recent guests of which include Kevin Davis, Tyler Lessard, and Mike Weinberg.

 As you can likely guess from the name, SaaStr is all about SaaS.
 The podcast covers tips and insights that SaaS professionals can put to use to accelerate their growth in this competitive space – and although it isn’t exclusively about sales, it’s worth a listen by any salesperson in the SaaS space.